rhisehl/leaflet-challenge/README.md

 ## Contributors
-Earthquake.usgs.gov
-Leaflet's official documentation
+Earthquake.usgs.gov provided the underlying dataset Leaflet's official documentation provided assistance with creating the legend within the Javascript file, as well as the CSS style file
-OpenStreetMap.org
+OpenStreetMap.org provided the map tile